 Payment should not be sent with the application.
 An invoice will be issued once the application has been accepted.

 Do I get a refund if I withdraw my application?

 If you want to withdraw an application, you should contact the Evaluating Officer or project manager for your application at the earliest opportunity.

-For new active substance and EU review, if the application is withdrawn before evaluation starts, the evaluation fee will not be charged, but the completeness check fee will not be refunded.
+If an application for a new active substance or for the renewal of an existing active substance is withdrawn before evaluation starts, the evaluation fee will not be charged, but the completeness check fee will not be refunded.